 With this current State of Emergency and social distancing, many SLPs are adding or switching to providing speech therapy online.
-But in order for online speech therapy to be legal and just as effective as in-person, we need to be prepared, so we’ve gathered some resources to help:
+But in order for online speech therapy to be legal and just as effective as in-person, we need to be prepared, so Speech Therapy Connect has curated the best resources to help:

 Welcome to your Road to Speech Therapy Telehealth!